 There’s much to like about Facebook’s new Clonee Data Centre in Clonee, Ireland.
-Supported by 100% wind energy, the Clonee Data Centre is a complex that includes a pair of 25,000-square-meter data halls designed to bring Facebook apps and services to people around the world.
+Supported by 100% wind energy, the Clonee Data Centre is a complex that includes a pair of 25,000-square-meter (approximately 269,000 square feet) data halls designed to bring Facebook apps and services to people around the world.
 As many as 1,500 people per day contributed to the construction of these centers, with project general contractor Mace Technology Ireland leading the construction phase of the undertaking.
-To keep the project on track, Mace and the extended project team relied on Autodesk® BIM 360® cloud platform for construction management and the integrated BIM (Building Information Modeling) tools in the Autodesk Architecture, Engineering & Construction Collection.
+To keep the project on track, Mace and the extended project team relied on the BIM 360 cloud-based platform for construction management and the integrated BIM (Building Information Modeling) tools in the Architecture, Engineering & Construction Collection.

 “We orchestrated the whole project in BIM 360 with schedules linked to models,” says Paddy Ryan, program BIM lead for Mace.
 “During construction, we validated activities as they happened.
 It’s important to not just have a solid plan, but also to validate progress against it.
 Delays, defects, and surprises are less likely when you align what’s happening in the field—as it happens—to what’s in the plan.”

-Mace was appointed as the general contractor from the beginning, and after completing Phases 1 and 2 of the project using BIM 360 during the construction phase, it was decided to use BIM 360 construction management platform to spearhead preconstruction coordination for Phase 3 of the project.
+After completing phases one and two of the project using BIM 360 during construction, Mace decided to use BIM 360 to spearhead preconstruction coordination for phase three.
 This allowed for cloud-based clash detection using design models, which let the entire project team review and address issues and adopt lessons learned from previous phases.

-For many on the design and construction teams, this was a new experience with cloud-based coordination and application of experience and lessons learned from construction to the design teams.
-BIM 360 gave the team access to the design models, as well as easy-to-use construction management tools.
-In order to keep momentum on digital implementation, Mace provided proactive training and online “how-to” videos and gave regular awards for the most active BIM 360 contributors.
+For many on the design and construction teams, cloud-based coordination was a new experience.
+BIM 360 gave the team access to the design models, as well as easy-to-use construction-management tools.
+In order to keep momentum on digital implementation, Mace provided proactive training and online how-to videos and gave regular awards for the most active BIM 360 contributors.

 With everyone coordinating and collaborating on the project together using BIM 360, the project team overcame the timing and clash issues that can hamper projects without proactive preconstruction planning for later project phases.
-The team documented more than 336 lessons learned from the process and incorporated them into Phase 3.
+The team documented more than 336 lessons learned from the process and incorporated them into phase three.
 Seeing merit in this, the team decided to implement preconstruction collaboration for future projects.

 Image courtesy of Mace Technology Ireland